juliachaush/Find-number-app/README.md

 # Find number app

-This project was created to do some calculations with numbers (https://juliachaush.github.io/Find-number-app/)
+This project was created to do some calculations with numbers.
+You can check a demo here (https://juliachaush.github.io/Find-number-app/)

 ## Getting Started